DSR-RHIT/me447-visualizing-data/cm/cm300-report-portfolio-reqts.md

 First drafts ![\\neq](https://latex.codecogs.com/png.latex?%5Cneq
 "\\neq") final drafts.
-Plan to pre-write (elements of your argument), draft (it won’t be pretty but get it down), revise (writing is rewriting), edit (to polish), and check (facts and sources must be correct).
+Plan to pre-write (elements of your argument), draft (it wonâ€™t be pretty but get it down), revise (writing is rewriting), edit (to polish), and check (facts and sources must be correct).